sdroege/gstreamer-rs/docs/gstreamer-base/docs.md

 TRUE if there was a buffer queued in `self`, or FALSE if not.
 <!-- trait AggregatorPadExt::fn has_buffer -->
+This checks if a pad has a buffer available that will be returned by a call to `AggregatorPadExt::peek_buffer` or `AggregatorPadExt::pop_buffer`.

 Feature: `v1_14_1`